christianwach/comment-tagger/README.md

 Comment Tagger
 ==============

-The *Comment Tagger* plugin lets logged-in readers tag comments.
-The plugin is intended to work with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can (with some effort) be used with other themes.
-Please bear in mind that this plugin is at an early stage of development.
+The *Comment Tagger* plugin lets logged-in readers add tags to comments.
+The plugin works out-of-the-box with [*CommentPress Core*](https://wordpress.org/plugins/commentpress-core/) but can also be used with other themes.
+Please see *Setup* below for details.

-If you visit a Comment Tag Archive page and get a "Page Not Found" message, visit your Permalinks Settings page to refresh the WordPress rewrite rules.

 ## Installation ##